 Let’s assume it’s not 4 million millennials job-hopping each month and move on to the good news – mentoring relationships improve retention!

-By cross-referencing MentorcliQ customers’ mentoring data and HRIS records, we that employees who participate in mentoring programs have an average 9% turnover rate, while those not involved in mentoring have an average 19% turnover rate.
+By cross-referencing MentorcliQ customers’ mentoring data and HRIS records, we found that employees who participate in mentoring programs have an average 9% turnover rate, while those not involved in mentoring have an average 19% turnover rate.

 That means MentorcliQ’s clients see an average reduction in employee turnover by about 50%.
 That’s huge.
 Booking a demo will help you see exactly why MentorcliQ supercharges retention.